The Difference Between Fast and Slow Fashion in the Swimwear Industry

-The term fast and slow fashion have been used over the last couple of years to try and help consumers discern the difference between brands focused on quality and lifespan of product, and companies prioritizing their bottom line.
+The term fast and slow fashion has been used over the last couple of years to try and help consumers discern the difference between brands focused on quality and lifespan of a product, and companies prioritizing their bottom line.
 We all know the typical fast fashion company pushing the keeping up with the Joneses mentality.
 Every season they offer an abundance of"trendy" products, and at the end of the season try to dump these same products at 60-75% off, causing the discerning consumer to question the value of the product in the first place.
 On the opposite end of the spectrum are the slow fashion brands.
 Products produced by these companies will typically be a bit more pricy but focus on quality to ensure it lasts for years to come in an effort to promote sustainability.
 We have compiled a list below of what to look for when searching for a slow fashion company.

 Quality Above All

-A slow fashion brand will focus on quality of product.
+A slow fashion brand will focus on the quality of the product.
 By focusing on crafting a garment made from quality fabrics and materials, the brand can ensure it will last as long as possible.
 When a garment can be in use for years, it reduces the need for the consumer to replace it every year, leading to less depletion of natural resources.

 When shopping for a slow fashion item, first check the quality of the fabric.
 Is it made of sustainable materials?
 Does it feel like it will hold up well with multiple washes?
 We've all had cheap Forever 21 shirts that look adorable for the first wear and then warp upon the first wash.
 Stay away from products that remind you of that experience.